What does WSCP do?

 Show details

 Wakefield Safeguarding Children Partnership takes your privacy and the security of information you provide us very seriously and views secure personal data protection as its legal and social responsibility.
-Wakefield Safeguarding Children Partnership privacy policy states how and why we collect data, how we store it, how we use it and your rights concerning the personal information you provide to Wakefield Safeguarding Children Partnership.
+Wakefield Safeguarding Children Partnership privacy policies state how and why we collect data, how we store it, how we use it and your rights concerning the personal information you provide to Wakefield Safeguarding Children Partnership.

 Wakefield Safeguarding Children Partnership processing of your personal data is now governed by the General Data Protection Act 2018 (GDPR).
 Wakefield Safeguarding Children Partnership lawful basis for obtaining your personal information is based on your clear, fully informed consent in pursuant to Article 6 of the GDPR.
 This establishes grounds for lawful processing which includes processing of consent and processing in the organisation’s legitimate interest.

-If you have any questions regarding our privacy statement, please contact us by:
+If you have any questions regarding our privacy notices, please contact us by:

 Emailing WSCP: wscp@wakefield.gov.uk